mccanne/sharkfest/README.md

 You can see the column in the hexdump output.

-More importantly, the data model is exactly the same across format families, so we can boomerang around the formats without loss of information...
+More importantly, the data model is exactly the same across format families, so we can boomerang through the formats without loss of information...
 ```
 zq -f zng -i zst pile.zst > pile.zng
 zq -z pile.zng > pile-boomerang.zson
 diff pile.zson pile-boomerang.zson
 ```

-But you can't do a boomerang with Parquet...
+Of course, you can't do a boomerang with Parquet...
 ```
 zq -f parquet pile.zson > pile.parquet
 ```